Abdallah-Helal/-ParkingGarageApplication-Project/README.md

 ## Garage System
-We used in this project singleton and strategy pattern we Applied the Object-Oriented concepts (Abstraction, Encapsulation, Polymorphism, Interfaces, …etc.) to design a Parking Garage application and implement it using an object-oriented programming language.
+We used in this project singleton and strategy pattern we Applied the Object-Oriented concepts (Abstraction, Encapsulation, Polymorphism, Interfaces, …etc.) utilizing Boundary, control and entity concepts as well as SOLID Principles to design a Parking Garage application and  implement it using an object-oriented programming language.
 This application manages a parking space for a configurable maximum number of vehicles.
 Each parking space (slot) defined with a dimension (width and depth) The application handle the following functions: